-More than 8,000 older adults were killed in traffic incidents in 2017.
+Almost 8,000 older adults were killed in traffic incidents in 2020.
 Avoiding distracted driving and understanding physical limitations, as well as the effects of any prescription medication that may cause impairment, is important.

 Older adults should plan ahead before driving trips and, if necessary, consider alternative transportation, such as family and friends, ride sharing, public transportation or community-provided transportation services.
 Staying physically active may also help older drivers stay safe on the road, similar to the way it may help in preventing older adult falls.